 Chief Financial Officer

-Doris Drummond, CPA, is controller and Chief Financial Officer for the Kennedy Library Foundation.
+Doris Drummond, C.P.A., is the Chief Financial Officer for the Kennedy Library Foundation.
 Prior to joining the staff in January 1997, Ms. Drummond worked at Clean Harbors in Braintree, where she held various positions including manager of financial reporting and analysis, and manager of corporate accounting.
 She was previously employed at Aldrich, Eastman & Waltch as a team accountant (1989-1990) and spent five years with the big six accounting firm of Coopers & Lybrand (1984-1989).
 Ms. Drummond is a graduate of Providence College.